Thoth, Mid-City roll in Uptown

 The Krewe of Mid-City's 2017 theme was "In Vino Veritas."

 What better to go with food than wine?
 The Krewe of Mid-City's foil-covered floats sparkled under cloudless skies as it dedicated its 2017 parade to wine.
 The krewe's theme — "In Vino Veritas" — offered several wine-themed puns and unique, whimsical float designs from designer Ricardo Pustanio.
 There's something special about Mid-City, which rolls briefly between the krewes of Okeanos and Thoth like a metallic, technicolor mirage, an obvious outlier from the scores of painted floats throughout Carnival.
-On the dozen floats this year were intricate flowers drinking from large wine bottles, dolphins flanking a frog leaping from another bottle, and a squad of angry-looking "sour grapes."
+On the dozen floats this year were intricate flowers drinking from large wine bottles, dolphins flanking a frog leaping from another bottle, and a squad of angry-looking "sour" Grapes of Wrath.

 Nearly outshining (and outnumbering) the floats this year were powerhouse marching band performances from Louisiana Tech, Concordia College, St. Augustine High School, Sophie B. Wright High School, and Abramson Sci Academy.